-US hopeful China won't hit farmers with new tariffs: Ag Sec.
-Perdue
+US hopes China won't hit farmers with new tariffs: Agriculture chief Perdue

 'Good faith signal'